-The internal switch module provides a more efficient communication between the H3XP board on one hand, and the MTPC board and MV4 board on the other hand.
+The internal switch module provides a more efficient communication between the H4X board on one hand and the MTPC board on the other hand.

 The internal switch relies on the internal LAN, an IP-based network inside the EVS server.